BERcerts.ie

 Renewable Heat (ReHeat) Deployment Programme - provides assistance for the deployment of renewable heating systems in industrial, commercial, public and community premises in Ireland.
 The programme is an expansion of the previous Bioheat Boiler Deployment Programme which supported woodchip or pellet boilers only but has now expanded to include solar panels and heat pumps under the newly launched scheme.

-Combined Heat and Power (CHP) Deployment Programme – The new SEI CHP Deployment Programme will provide grant support to assist the deployment of small-scale (<1MWe) fossil fired CHP and biomass (anaerobic digestion (AD) and wood residue) CHP systems.
+Combined Heat and Power (CHP) Deployment Programme – The new SEAI CHP Deployment Programme will provide grant support to assist the deployment of small-scale (<1MWe) fossil fired CHP and biomass (anaerobic digestion (AD) and wood residue) CHP systems.
 It supersedes the “Combined Heat and Power RD&D” Programme.

 Renewable Energy Research, Development and Demonstration (RERDD) Programme - the goal of the programme is to make a positive impact on the implementation of renewable energy in Ireland.
 The current programme strategy is focussed on areas with utility-scale, grid connected RE featuring strongly.
 The programme will seek those applications that present excellent possibilities for replication and acceleration of the take up of appropriate RE technologies which are near market and also on assessing the development of future renewable energy technologies.

-Sustainable Energy Incubator Programme - In order to foster business development and to bridge financial gaps faced by new sustainable energy ventures, SEI is considering funding up to ten high potential new and existing ventures through their incubation process.
+Sustainable Energy Incubator Programme - In order to foster business development and to bridge financial gaps faced by new sustainable energy ventures, SEAI is considering funding up to ten high potential new and existing ventures through their incubation process.
 This Sustainable Energy Incubator Programme allows for the funding of annual incubation fees and some supplementary business-support activities for business ventures operating in areas directly related to sustainable energy and climate change.

 3. EU Programmes